Murder investigation launched into death of pregnant teacher

 A murder investigation has been launched into the death of a pregnant teacher as police search for her partner.

-Police Scotland confirmed the death of Marelle Sturrock, 35, in at a home in Jura Street, Glasgow on Tuesday morning is being treated as murder.
+Police Scotland confirmed the death of Marelle Sturrock, 35, in at her home in Jura Street, Glasgow on Tuesday morning is being treated as murder.

 She was 29 weeks pregnant and her unborn baby did not survive.